+\paragraph{Positional encodings.} In~\tabref{tab:pos_encoding}, we ablated the positional encodings of \lvtr.
+First, we disabled positional encoding for both video and text input.
+As expected, temporally unorganized input severely degrades performance.
+The positional encoding of each modality input is then removed in turn.
+When the video positional encodings are disabled, the model can no longer utilize temporally coordinated video contexts.
+Also, the temporal clue provided by textual positional encoding is significant in textual input since it aids in organizing the order of events.
+We used both positional encodings since both positional encoding largely contributes to the performance.
+To align the video and text in a different time axis, we employed separate positional encodings for each modality input.

-\paragraph{Model size.} To examine the effect of model size, we vary the number of transformer encoder-decoder layers (see~\Cref{tab:num_layers}).
-We first compare the two asymmetric structures (\#Enc-\#Dec): 2-1 \textit{vs.} 1-2.
-Compared to the former, the latter falls 2.18 points in R5@0.5 and 6.33 points in R5@0.7 metrics, showing that the contextualization in encoder is important in generating high-quality proposals.
+\paragraph{Model size.} To examine the effect of model size, we varied the number of encoder-decoder layers (see~\tabref{tab:num_layers}).
+We first compared the two asymmetric structures (\#Enc-\#Dec): 2-1 \textit{vs.} 1-2.
+Compared to the former, the latter fells 2.18 points in R5@0.5 and 6.33 points in R5@0.7 metrics, showing that the contextualization in the encoder is important in generating high-quality proposals.
 As the size of the transformer increases, the R1 metric gradually improves, while R5 does not change appreciably.
-This suggests that increasing the size of the transformer has the effect of focusing on selecting better prediction among the candidates.
-However, considering that the performance degrades in 6-6, stacking more encoder-decoders does not always guarantee higher performance.
+This suggests that increasing the size of the transformer has the effect of focusing on selecting better predictions among the candidates.
+However, considering that the performance degraded in 5-5, stacking more encoder-decoders does not always guarantee higher performance.
 Among several variants, we found that 4-4 shows the optimal performance.

-\paragraph{Number of learnable proposals.} We search for the optimal number of proposals per language query in~\Cref{tab:num_proposals}.
+\paragraph{Number of learnable proposals.} We searched for the optimal number of proposals per language query in~\tabref{tab:num_proposals}.
 A small number of proposals limits sufficient interactions between positives and negatives, resulting in sub-optimal performance, whereas an excessive quantity of proposals reduces accuracy by generating too many negatives.
 There is a trade-off between R5 and mIoU metrics around the appropriate number of proposals.
 Between them, having 10 learnable proposals per query yielded the best results.